panosc-portal/frontend/README.md

 # Quickstart
 `docker-compose up`
- - mongodb
  - jupyter notebook for the upcoming demo
  - clones searchapi and replaces its database with mine(:5001)
- - starts an express app providing dummy cloud service(:5000)
+ - starts an express app providing dummy cloud service(:5000) and mongodb (:27017)
  - starts react frontend (:3000)

  - if things go sideways, try this first: `docker-compose build --no-cache`